U.S. embassy warns of imminent threat in Kenya

 The statement said the embassy had taken measures to limit official U.S. government travel to Kenya.

-Kenya launched its boldest incursion yet into its anarchic neighbor six days ago after a wave of kidnappings against foreigners that Nairobi has blamed on the al Qaeda-linked al Shabaab militants.
+Kenya launched its boldest incursion yet into its anarchic neighbour six days ago after a wave of kidnappings against foreigners that Nairobi has blamed on the al Qaeda-linked al Shabaab militants.

 The rebels have denied responsibility for the kidnappings and said Nairobi was using them as a pretext for an attack.